egel/dotfiles/configuration/README.md

 Go version manager - <https://github.com/moovweb/gvm>.

-I use many versions of Golang, this package manager helps me to use dedicated version based on project needs.
+I tend using many versions of Golang.
+This package manager helps me to use desired version based on project needs and switch them in fly.

 ```
 $ which go